Get Up There: Fantastic Sweeping Vantages of the Whole City

 Picture-Perfect Spot #4: Arc de Triomphe

-See Paris as the Emperor Napoleon apparently wished to: from a sweeping vantage atop the 164-foot tall Arc de Triomphe, a monument scaled to the ego of the leader that commissioned it.
+See Paris as the Emperor Napoleon apparently wished to: from a sweeping vantage atop the 164-foot tall Arc de Triomphe, a monument scaled appropriately to the ego of the Emperor who commissioned it.
 From here you can witness the perfect symmetry of the Avenue des Champs-Elysees, the Tuileries Gardens beyond, and the entire line of monuments known as the "Trumphal Way" extending all the way to the Louvre and in the other direction to the Grande Arche de la Defense.
+There's something sublime and grandiose about the perspectives in both directions.

 Picture-Perfect Spot #5: The Top Floor at the Centre Georges Pompidou

-From the rooftop of the Centre Georges Pompidou in Paris' city center, you can procure excellent views of most landmarks, including Notre Dame Cathedral and the Sacre Coeur.
-You can take the elevator to the top with the purchase of a ticket to the National Museum of Modern Art housed at the center, or opt to dine at the trendy Georges Restaurant located on the last floor for a stunning view.
+From the rooftop of the Centre Georges Pompidou in Paris' city center, you can procure excellent views of most of the capital's most-famous landmarks, including Notre Dame Cathedral to the southeast and the Sacré Coeur to the north.
+You can take the elevator to the top with the purchase of a ticket to the National Museum of Modern Art housed at the center, or opt to dine at the trendy Georges Restaurant located on the last floor for stunning views over the right and left banks of the Seine.

 Picture-Perfect Spot #5: Parc de Belleville